spotbugs/spotbugs/spotbugs-contribution/README.md

 Files added:
 - `docs/visitors-reference.rst` - starter document (generated or edited)
 - `scripts/ExtractVisitors.java` - small scanner that finds likely detector classes in a SpotBugs source tree and emits an RST table to stdout
+- `scripts/ExtractVisitorsImproved.java` - improved version that uses findbugs.xml as authoritative source
+- `generated/visitors.inc` - auto-generated include file (committed for convenience, can be regenerated)

 Quick usage